 Demolition of housing is the complete removal of the building (or buildings).
 You may be required to demolish housing if we declare it unfit to live in.

 There are rules restricting demolition of housing that do not apply to demolition of non-residential buildings.
-You can demolish housing only:
+You can demolish housing only if:

 You cannot demolish housing to create non-required parking.
 There are also limits on demolition of landmarks; consult the Department of Neighborhoods Historic Preservation Program, (206) 684-02284.
 You need to follow the tenant relocation rules if the building you plan to demolish has tenants.

 You must meet asbestos survey requirements before you can obtain a demolition permit.
 Contact the Puget Sound Clean Air Agency at (206) 689-4058.

 Read the Seattle Municipal Code (SMC) section on demolition of housing, SMC 23.40.006.

-Unless we determine otherwise, small residential demolition projects rarely require a professional’s stamp indicating they were designed by an architect or engineer.
+Unless we determine otherwise, plans accompanying small residential demolition projects rarely require a professional’s stamp indicating the project was designed, or reviewed, by an architect or engineer.
 You may prepare the drawings yourself or hire a professional to help you.
+Larger residential projects are more likely to require professional drawings.